 - What does sustainability (really) mean for your company?

 - How does your company stack up?
-Our Corporate Sustainability ScorecardTM provides a gauge.
+Our ESG Navigator provides a gauge.

 - What’s the “right” pace and timing to align with a low-carbon world?
 How can you leverage sustainability to drive innovation and growth?

-We work with companies that want to profit from sustainability, win “the war for talent,” and thrive as innovative, successful enterprises.
+We work with companies that want to profit from sustainability (in the very best sense), win “the war for talent,” and thrive as innovative, successful enterprises.

 When our Board of Directors asked to be briefed by an outside sustainability expert at the next Board meeting, I asked my sustainability director, Rafael McRaven, to find the best person he could.
 Rafael found Gib Hedstrom, whose (then) recently published article “Navigating the Sustainability Transformation” struck a chord with me and with our Board.
 Gib gave a detailed presentation to our Board, joined us for informal discussion over dinner, and then joined in a half-day scenario planning session.
 Our Chairman and the full Board greatly appreciated Gib’s insight, guidance and counsel.”

 President and CEO

 Stop and think about this: By 2030 (vs. 2015), the global middle class will double in size from ~2.5 billion to ~5 billion people.
 Compared with 2015, in 2030 twice as many people as today will buy food, want mobility in cities, upgrade their housing, and purchase all kinds of products at the “Walmarts” of the world.